 It is crucial to recognize that simply extending time in bed may not be the remedy, and consulting with a doctor to identify and address the root cause of persistent daytime sleepiness is essential for overall well-being.

 The notion that catching up on lost sleep by sleeping in on the weekend can offset the effects of previous sleep deprivation is a common myth.
-While compensating for a sleep debt is possible through additional rest, it cannot be effectively pre-paid.

 If you’ve been consistently falling short on sleep, it will inevitably impact your cognitive function, and the repercussions persist until you genuinely catch up on the lost sleep.
 Establishing regular sleep habits and maintaining a consistent sleep-wake pattern are crucial for optimal cognitive performance.